hussein-hh/proto-api/README.md

 - It fetches **web performance metrics** (like LCP, CLS, etc.) by calling tools in the Toolkit domain.
 - The agent evaluates those metrics to produce a concise report for the business.

+---

+### AI Chat Subdomain

+This subdomain provides the user with an AI chat that guides them through the results of teh previous subdomain.
+Therefore, the results of all previous subdomains is dumped through in the prompt of the agent of teh chat.